Parker-Story/parker-story.github.io/_pages/about.md

 About me
 ======

-I am currently a sophmore computer science student at the [University of Louisiana Monroe](https://www.ulm.edu/cbss/computerscience/program/) and on track to graduate May of 2026.
+I am a Senior computer science student at the [University of Louisiana Monroe](https://www.ulm.edu/cbss/computerscience/program/) and on track to graduate May of 2026.

 I appreciate the logical and analytical aspects of computer science and computer programming.
 I also see it as a canvas for creativity.
 It's an art form where every line and function contributes to something greater than me.

 ## Experience

+###

+Quality Assurance Engineer Intern | January 2025 - Current

+As a Quality Assurance Engineer Intern at Blue Cross Blue Shield of Louisiana, I design and execute test cases for web applications and backend systems, working closely with developers to improve test coverage and ensure production readiness.
+I regularly identify, document, and track defects through their full lifecycle, participating in triage discussions and contributing detailed reports that help prioritize fixes efficiently.
+In addition, I coordinate testing and release communication across QA, development, and business teams to support Agile sprint cycles and reduce regression risk.
+I have also redesigned key testing procedures and overhauled testing documentation, streamlining handoffs and saving several hours of team effort each week.

 ### Old Dominion University

-Research Intern - Summer 2023
+Research Intern | Summer 2023

 During my research internship at [Old Dominion University](https://www.odu.edu/academics/research-experiences/reu/cis), I had the privilege of contributing to an innovative project focused on enhancing the online experience for screen reader users.
 Under the guidance of [Dr. Ashok](https://scholar.google.com/citations?user=Of8dNP0AAAAJ&hl=en&oi=ao) and in collaboration with [Satwik Kodandaram](https://scholar.google.com/citations?user=pPFFz6AAAAAJ&hl=en&oi=ao), I played a crucial role in the research and development of a comprehensive browser extension designed to protect screen reader users from deceptive online content.